Skip to footer content

 $vbLabelText $csharpLabel

-The practical ceiling for comfortable processing depends on available system memory and the complexity of per-row operations.
-Files with 100,000 to 500,000 rows typically process smoothly on standard development machines, while larger datasets benefit from batch processing or running on systems with expanded memory allocation.
+IronXL's workbook structure maintains the full file in memory for random access.
+Files with 100,000 to 500,000 rows typically process without difficulty on standard development machines, while larger datasets benefit from batch processing or systems with expanded memory.
 Memory usage scales with file size, so counting lines beforehand can help estimate resource requirements.
-For extremely large files, consider whether you need random access or can process sequentially—the latter typically requires fewer bytes in active memory at any point.

-For scenarios requiring guaranteed memory bounds or streaming processing of multi-gigabyte files, contact Iron Software’s engineering team to discuss your specific requirements and optimization strategies.
+For scenarios requiring guaranteed memory bounds or streaming processing of multi-gigabyte files, contact Iron Software's engineering team to discuss requirements and optimization strategies.
+The troubleshooting documentation provides guidance on common large-file issues and their solutions.

 using IronXL;